 Eye makeup remover: On the rare occasion I actually put on makeup, I do use a cotton ball and a little coconut oil to help remove it.
 Works better than anything else, hands down.

-Benefits of coconut oil on hair
+Benefits on hair

 Hair tamer: I have thick, curly and wild hair— coconut oil helps bring sanity to the situation.
 After the shower, I use mousse and then smooth some coconut oil on my unruly curls.